MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Discussion

 The kinematic comparison with the MW GC population in the Bajkova catalogue \citep{Bajkova2021} shows that the GC population simulated in our models represent decently the observed kinematic properties.
 To model the Galactic potential, the MOCCA models were simulated using a point mass approximation and GCs were assumed to move on a circular orbit.
 From Fig. \ref{Fig:densityMapBajkowaRcMassDistMW} it is possible to note that the orbital approximations deployed in the MOCCA models is in relatively good agreement with the observational data in the MW GC population, within the simulated mass range.
 This is a crucial and important result for our models: indeed, the GCs in our machinery were initially placed in a circular orbit around the external galaxy and then they were modelled in elliptical orbits, given the findings in \cite{Cai2016}.
 Nonetheless, despite the limitations that this assumption would imply, the distribution of the observed GC mass and their circular orbits are in agreement with our simulations.

 The distribution of the mean GC mass for different dynamical models is similar between the MW and M31 population.
-The BHS models tend to be more massive than the Standard and IMBH models, meanwhile there is no strong difference between the Standard and IMBH models.
+The BHS models tend to be more massive than the Standard and IMBH models, and the IMBH models being more massive than the Standard ones.
 These results would suggest that the most massive GCs might contain a BHS in their center.
 Similarly, some correlation between the BHS mass and the galactocentric distance might exist, with more massive BHS GCs seen at small galactocentric distances.

 As already shown in Paper I, the BHS models are expected to have a larger half light radius since the central energy generation (controlled by the BHs) is much stronger compared to the other systems, implying a more expanded system.
 On the other hand, it is expected that the influence of the IMBH would change the central properties of the GC: due to the deeper central potential, the system is expected to be more concentrated, implying a smaller half light radius.
 This is indeed seen in our simulations for different galactocentric distances in the both MW and M31 populations: the mean half light radius of the BHS models is larger than the Standard and IMBH models, with IMBH models being more compact at larger galactocentric distances.
 In comparison with the results shown in Paper I, the results shown in this work also take into consideration the interaction between the GC and the host galaxy in the survival of the GC itself.
 This might be a further support to our machinery results and assumptions.